-2.2 Your Training Parish
+2.1 Your Training Parish

-The foundation of ordained ministry is gained in the title parish and from the relationship with the training minister (training incumbent, TI).
-The relationship between the curate and their training minister is both personal and professional.
-It is the single most important element of your training post.
-The diocese takes time and trouble in identifying and selecting training ministers - and then supports them in their vital role.
-A training minister who receives a deacon commits him/herself to stay in that parish for at least the duration of the curate's diaconate and into the first year of Priest's Orders.
-Care should be taken to avoid role confusion, for example the training minister acting as counsellor or spiritual director for the curate.
+The foundation of ordained ministry is gained in the title parish and from the relationship with the training incumbent (TI).
+The relationship between the curate and their TI is the single most important element of your training post.
+The diocese takes time and trouble in identifying and selecting TIs - and then supports them in their vital role.
+A TI who receives a deacon commits themself to stay in that parish for at least the duration of the curate's diaconate and into the first year of Priest's Orders.
+Care should be taken to avoid role confusion, for example the TI acting as counsellor or spiritual director for the curate.